Check out our new FHA first-time homebuyers guide updated for 2024

 How To Qualify for Section 8 in Virginia

-Qualifying for Section 8 involves meeting certain eligibility criteria set by HUD and local public housing authorities.
-In addition to meeting the previously mentioned requirements for income, family size and citizenship status, applicants must pass a background check that may include the following:
+Qualifying for Section 8 in Virginia involves meeting certain eligibility criteria set by HUD and local public housing authorities.
+In addition to income limits and citizenship requirements, applicants must pass a background check that may include the following:

 How to Apply for Section 8 Housing in Virginia